LooksGoodApp/flutter-value-extensions/README.md

 # value_extensions

-Set of extensions on ValueNotifier that allows to use it as Streams in the Rx way.
+Set of extensions on ValueListenable that allows to use it as Streams in the Rx way.

 This package contains transformers, convenience objects & methods, and Widgets to integrate all listed entities into your UI.

 ## Motivation

-Generally, there are two PubSub approaches for UI in Flutter: `Stream`s and `ValueNotifier`s.
+Generally, there are two PubSub approaches for UI in Flutter: `Stream`s and `ValueListenable`s.
 Streams are widely used and can be good in some situations and are very powerful, but they come with a price: boilerplate.

 Controllers, Streams, Sinks, Sync/Async variations, broadcast/not broadcast streams.
 That is a lot to type and to keep in mind.

-`ValueNotifier`s, on the other hand, are a lot simpler, lighter, and need less code.
+`ValueListenable`s, on the other hand, are a lot simpler, lighter, and need less code.
 But they lack Stream's power – it's hard to make derived notifiers, dispose of them automatically, subscribe and cancel subscriptions and integrated them without crazy nesting in UI. **Value Extensions** solves this problem.

 ## Getting started